YoussefAhmedDev/Express-API-Boilerplate/README.md

 # Express API Boilerplate

-This is an Express API Boilerplate built using Bun, Express.js, Typescript and Zod for data validation.
+This is an Express API Boilerplate built using Bun, Express.js, Typescript, Zod for data validation & MongoDB.

 ## Installation